 Most of us are familiar with the Doberman Pinscher.
 Their lean frame and muscular body make them great guard dogs, while their pointed ears give them their signature fierce look.
 However, Dobermans aren’t born with pointed ears, but rather have their ears cropped.

 Ear cropping is the process of surgically altering the shape of a dog’s ears.
 It’s mostly performed on Doberman Pinschers, though Great Danes, Schnauzers and Boxers may have cropped ears too.
-By cropping their ears as puppies, an adult Doberman Pinschers will have the pointed ears that have become a signature trait of the breed.
+By cropping their ears as puppies, an adult Doberman Pinschers will have the pointed ears that have become a signature look of the breed.

 There is controversy around the process of ear cropping.
 Some people believe that it’s a procedure that can keep your Doberman healthy from ear infections.
 Others feel that it’s a cruel and arbitrary cosmetic surgery.
 To learn more, read on.